 Our system consisted of modules for perception, grasping and motion planning tied together using ROS and smash state controller.
 I think our strength was in the simplicity of system.

-Should have sat down and written a list of software rules.
+Should have sat down and written a list of software code style rules

 more wellthough out architecture, naming conventions